brunokoga/Montevideo/monsters_dir/creatureTypes.md

 - Lay on hands as a paladin whose level equals the agathion's Hit Dice.
 - +4 racial bonus on saving throws against poison.
 - Except where otherwise noted, agathions speak Celestial, Infernal, and Draconic.
-- _Speak with Animals (Su)_ This ability works like _ [speak with animals](../spells/speakWithAnimals#_speak-with-animals)_ (caster level equal to the agathion's Hit Dice) but is a free action and does not require sound.
+- _Speak with Animals (Su)_ This ability works like _ [speak with animals](../spell_dir/speakWithAnimals#_speak-with-animals)_ (caster level equal to the agathion's Hit Dice) but is a free action and does not require sound.
-- _Truespeech (Su)_ All agathions can speak with any creature that has a language, as though using a _ [tongues](../spells/tongues#_tongues)_ spell (caster level equal to angel's Hit Dice).
+- _Truespeech (Su_ All agathions can speak with any creature that has a language, as though using a _ [tongues](../spell_dir/tongues#_tongues)_ spell (caster level equal to angel's Hit Dice.
 This ability is always active.

 **Air Subtype** : This subtype is usually used for outsiders with a connection to the Elemental Plane of Air.
 Air creatures always have fly speeds and usually have perfect maneuverability.
-Air creatures treat [Fly](../skills/fly#_fly) as a class skill.
+Air creatures treat [Fly](../skill_dir/fly#_fly) as a class skill.

 **Angel Subtype** : Angels are a race of celestials, or good outsiders, native to the good-aligned outer planes.
 An angel possesses the following traits (unless otherwise noted in a creature's entry).